OSGeo/PROJ-JNI/CONTRIBUTING.md

 ### Making Changes

 * Create a topic branch from where you want to base your work.
-* You usually should base your topic branch off of the master branch.
+* You usually should base your topic branch off of the main branch.
 * To quickly create a topic branch: git checkout -b my-topic-branch
 * Make commits of logical units.
 * Check for unnecessary whitespace with git diff --check before committing.